-We are a global, organic network of pay as you feel cafés.
-We divert food destined for waste and use it to create delicious and healthy meals.
+We are a global, organic network of Pay As You Feel concepts.
+We divert surplus edible food destined for waste and make it accessible for human consumption.

 What do we do?

-To learn more about ‘pay as you feel’ and what the Real Junk Food Project aims to do through its cafés, watch our video below.
+To learn more about ‘pay as you feel’ and what the Real Junk Food Project aims to do, watch our video below.

 Why do we do this?

 Roughly one third of the food produced in the world for human consumption every year — approximately 1.3 billion tonnes — gets lost or wasted – Sources: Global Food Losses and Food Waste – FAO, 2011